 Governments, public authorities, and other stakeholders are unaware of ICANN and the New gTLD Program, which may make it difficult for them to raise objections and, in the case of governments, respond effectively and quickly to requests for support/non-objection.

-Stakeholders may not be familiar with the ICANN and its processes
+Stakeholders may not be familiar with ICANN and its processes

 There was a perception that some applicants were required to make concessions to governments to obtain support/non-objection.
 Other Work Track members strongly opposed this point, stating that there are not facts to support this claim.
 Some Work Track members suggested that additional facts should be gathered about specific cases.
 At the time of publication, the Work Track had not undertaken this additional fact finding work.